-ESP rules
+ESP Rules

-- The lifetime contribution limit is \$50,000 per beneficiary.
-Annual contribution maximums do not apply. - Contributions may attract a Canada Education Savings Grant (CESG) from the federal government and will be paid directly into the RESP.
-CESG accumulates for a child until the end of the year in which the beneficiary turns 17. - As of 2007, up to \$500 in annual grants are available for each eligible beneficiary (20% of the first \$2,500 of annual contributions). - 4.
-Up to \$1,000 in annual grant may be received if there is unused grant room available from previous years (20% of the first \$5,000). - The maximum lifetime CESG amount each beneficiary is eligible to receive is \$7,200. - To receive CESG, a separate government grant application must be completed per beneficiary. - Contributions for children ages 16 and 17 are eligible for grants only if: - At least \$100 was contributed per year in any four years before the end of the year the child reaches age 15; or - A minimum of \$2,000 has been contributed before the end of the year the child reaches age 15.
+- 1. The lifetime contribution limit is \$50,000 per beneficiary.
+Annual contribution maximums do not apply. - 2.
+Contributions may attract a Canada Education Savings Grant (CESG) from the federal government and will be paid directly into the RESP.
+CESG accumulates for a child until the end of the year in which the beneficiary turns 17. - 3.
+As of 2007, up to \$500 in annual grants are available for each eligible beneficiary (20% of the first \$2,500 of annual contributions). - 4.
+Up to \$1,000 in annual grant may be received if there is unused grant room available from previous years (20% of the first \$5,000). - 5.
+The maximum lifetime CESG amount each beneficiary is eligible to receive is \$7,200. - 6.
+To receive CESG, a separate government grant application must be completed (one per beneficiary). - 7.
+Contributions for children ages 16 and 17 are eligible for grants only if: - At least \$100 was contributed per year in any four years before the end of the year the child reaches age 15; or - A minimum of \$2,000 has been contributed before the end of the year the child reaches age 15.
 Unused basic CESG amounts may be carried forward until the end of the year in which a child turns 17.
-Even if an ESP has not been opened for the child, grant room is still accumulated. - Taxes on income earned are deferred, but contributions are not tax-deductible.
-8. - Contributions can be withdrawn tax-free but may trigger a repayment of government grant(s) unless the beneficiary is attending a post-secondary school and has received an Education Assistance Payment (EAP). - 10.
-EAPs can be made if educational requirements are met and are taxed in the child's hands.
+Even if an ESP has not been opened for the child, grant room is still accumulated. - 8.
+Taxes on income earned are deferred, but contributions are not tax-deductible. - 9.
+Contributions can be withdrawn tax-free but may trigger a repayment of government grant(s) unless the beneficiary is attending a post-secondary school and has received an Education Assistance Payment (EAP). - 10.
+EAPs are taxed in the child's hands if educational requirements are met.